NRTIs

 NRTIs target reverse transcription in the CD4 Cell in the HIV life cycle

-HIV is able to go backwards through this process to become DNA through a process called reverse transcription.
-HIV carries around a special enzyme called reverse transcriptase, which allows it to move backwards from RNA to DNA and insert into the host cell’s DNA so that it can continue to be replicated in its original form with the rest of our normal DNA.
-This special property of HIV is why it is classified as a retrovirus.1
+HIV can go backward through this process to become DNA through a process called reverse transcription.
+HIV carries around a special enzyme called reverse transcriptase, which allows it to move backward from RNA to DNA and insert into the host cell’s DNA so it can continue to be replicated in its original form with the rest of our normal DNA.
+This special property of HIV is why it is classified as a retrovirus.2

-Once HIV replicates itself, it can then reassemble into new virion particles that get released out of the cell and back into the bloodstream to infect new CD4 cells.
+Once HIV replicates itself, it can then reassemble into new virion particles that get released out of the cell and back into the bloodstream to infect new CD4 cells.2

 The purpose of NRTIs is to stop the reverse transcription process.
 Normally, HIV uses its reverse transcriptase enzyme to build a strand of DNA from its original RNA form.
-In order to do this, it uses genetic building blocks called nucleosides that come from the host cell.
-These nucleosides are strung together one at a time, like beads on a string, to create the final DNA product.
+To do this, it uses genetic building blocks called nucleosides that come from the host cell.
+These nucleosides are strung together one at a time, like beads on a string, to create the final DNA product.2

 NRTIs act as nucleoside mimics that stop the DNA-building process.
 NRTIs look like normal nucleosides, except they’re missing a special chemical group on one side.
-Without this group, the reverse transcriptase enzyme is unable to attach more nucleosides to the chain after them.
-This prevents the full string of DNA from being formed, preventing HIV RNA from making it all the way through the reverse transcription process and into host DNA for further replication.2
+Without this group, the reverse transcriptase enzyme cannot attach more nucleosides to the chain after them.
+This prevents the full string of DNA from being formed, preventing HIV RNA from making it through the reverse transcription process and into host DNA for further replication.2

 Examples of NRTIs